git-vru/PersonalExpenseManager/ReadME.md

 ### Transaction Management

 - **Transaction.cpp**: Represents a single financial transaction.
-This class includes details like amount, date, category, and payment mode.
+This class includes details like amount, date, category, transaction message and payment mode.
 - **TransactionManager.cpp**: Manages a collection of transactions.
-It handles adding, removing, and querying transactions.
+It handles adding, removing, deleting transactions and all other operations related to transactions.
 - **TransactionParser.cpp**: Parses transaction data from raw input, converting it into `Transaction` objects.

 ### Reports

 - **Report.cpp**: The base class for all report types.
 It defines the common interface and functionality shared by all reports.
 - **ReportManager.cpp**: Manages the generation and retrieval of different types of reports.
-- **BalanceReport.cpp**: Generates a report detailing the balance over a period.
+- **BalanceReport.cpp**: Generates a report detailing the balance from income and total expenses.
-- **CategoryReport.cpp**: Generates a report summarizing transactions by category.
+- **CategoryReport.cpp**: Generates a report summarizing expenses by category.
 - **DateRangeReport.cpp**: Generates a report for transactions within a specified date range.
-- **DetailedCategoryReport.cpp**: Provides a detailed report on transactions in each category.
+- **DetailedCategoryReport.cpp**: Provides a detailed transactions on transactions in selected category.
 - **MonthlyReport.cpp**: Generates a monthly summary report.
 - **PaymentModeReport.cpp**: Summarizes transactions based on the payment mode (e.g., cash, credit card).
 - **QuarterlyReport.cpp**: Generates a quarterly summary report.